 I loved Hawaiian food as I knew I would; it’s a hybrid between Asian and American cuisine with a note of Pacific.
 Before our trip, I had compiled a list of all the local dishes I wanted to try – a sort of food bucket list.
 Each meal we ate was local, and we always made sure to try something new.
 I finalized my list upon our return and provided you with thorough reviews.
 To make things a bit easier, I separated all food items into two categories: Sweet (mostly snacks and breakfast) and Savory.

 Fresh exoctic fruits like mangoes, passion fruits (known as lilikoi in Hawaii), guavas, or even papayas grow all over Hawaii.
 You will find tons of fruit stands on the side of the road as you drive through the Aloha state, and I highly recommend you give them a try!
 There are plenty of them on the road to Hana on Maui.
 However, we chose to stop at the most adorable food stand between Waipi’o Valley and Hilo.
 Many stands offer a variety of whole fruits, but I wanted to try them all!
 Lilinoe Fruit Stand offered fresh cold coconuts and fruit plates.
-Their fruits are grown by local farmers, juicy, and extra flavorful, making them the perfect road trip-snack.
+Local farmers grow these fresh, juicy, and extra flavorful fruits, making them the perfect road trip-snack.
 The custard apples were my favorite!
 Their flesh is nothing like apples’ but a lot more like bananas’.
 It was all delicious!

-Garrett got addicted to shave ice during our time in Hawaii.
-Shave ice (not shaved ice) is much like a snowcone, but not all shave ice is created equal.
+Shave ice became Garrett’s newest addiction during our time in Hawaii.
+It is much like a snowcone, but not all shave ice is created equal.
 We tried many different kinds of shave ice on multiple islands, and most of them tasted like mere ice covered in an overly sweet and dye-rich liquid.
 You’ll find the best shave ice in Hawaii at Waikomo Shave Ice on the South side of Kauai.
 It is nothing like the other shave ice you’ll find everywhere else.
-The syrup is made with sugar cane and all natural fruit juice, and the shave ice is served “snow capped” – topped with coconut milk, honey, and fresh fruits.
+The syrup is made with sugar cane and all natural fruit juice and the shave ice is served “snow capped” – topped with coconut milk, honey, and fresh fruits.
 Waikomo lets you choose between 9 natural fruit flavors and a compostable cup or a coconut souvenir cup.
 It was an unbelievable experience that I would recommend to anyone visiting Kauai!

 Related: Kauai – 25 Best Things to See and Do

 Acai bowls have gained popularity over the last decade and make the perfect Instagrammable breakfast or snack.
 Head to Mo’ Ono Hawaii on Haleakala Hwy near the Kahului, Maui airport for a healthy, refreshing, an flavorful treat.
-Their acai bowls are served with pureed acai, granola, fresh fruits (strawberry pineapple, mango…), sliced almonds, coconut shavings and drizzled in lilikoi butter.
+Acai bowls consist of pureed acai, granola, fresh fruits (strawberry pineapple, mango…), sliced almonds, coconut shavings and drizzled in lilikoi butter.
 Yum!
 Acai bowls boast many health benefits.
-The acai (ah-sigh-ee) berry contains very high levels of antioxidants and is considered a “superfood” which helps lower your cholesterol, improve digestion and immunity, and even boost your brain function.
+The acai (ah-sigh-ee) berry is a “superfood” as it contains very high levels of antioxidants and helps lower cholesterol, improve digestion and immunity, and even boost your brain function.
 There is no reason to deny yourself this frozen delicacy!

-Banana bread is a staple in Hawaii.
+Banana bread is a staple Hawaiian food.
 You’ll also find mango bread and chocolate macadamia nut bread.
 The best banana bread in Maui is found on the Road to Hana at a little roadside stand called Halfway to Hana near mile marker 17.
 If you miss the stand or aren’t hungry at the time, make sure you have seats to the Old Lahaina Luau.